I am looking for a self-contained basic theory of Schubert-cells through finding the decomposition of the full flag $Fl_3(\mathbb C^3)$.

 Related Questions in SCHUBERT-CALCULUS

-- The associated Schubert variety of a flag of subspaces of a vector space.
+- Schubert variety associated to a flag of subspaces of a vector space

 Trending Questions